THE BRECHT PROJECT, Round 2

 How and when will Resistance manifest?"

-And so our playwrights transport these same questions to 2020 America.
+And so our Round 1 playwrights transported these same questions to 2020 America.

 Donate now to The Brecht Project -